 Enrolled in the College of Education and Health Professions and is majoring in Recreation with an emphasis on Community Sports...Member of the 2004-05 Lon Farrell Academic Honor Roll...Son of Barbara and Larry Houston...Born 10/18/84...Resides in Austin, Texas.

 Draft Scout Player News

-12/13/12 - CB Chris Houston (hamstring) returned to practice and is on track to play on Sunday.
+12/04/13 - CB Chris Houston (foot) practiced Tuesday and Wednesday and is on track to play Sunday.

 11/29/13 - CB Chris Houston (foot) did not play Thursday.

 11/26/13 - CB Chris Houston (foot) had an MRI Monday and the results were not immediately known.
 He did not practice Tuesday and isn't expected to play Thursday.

 11/25/13 - CB Chris Houston left the game in the fourth quarter with what coach Jim Schwartz called a foot injury.
 No other information was given.